Solving the need for

 - Both the egg-layer hens and the table-eggs that they lay are non-GMO, and are genetically identical to the egg-layers and eggs currently used in the industry

 NRS Poultry utilizes technologies to affect a change to only the female parental Z chromosome which segregates only to male embryos.
 Due to chromosomal segregation, female layers will never be affected by this change

 Only Female Layers Hatch

-Male eggs will cease development at a very early stage (only two layers of cells) due to the Z chromosome from their female parent.
+Male eggs will cease development at a very early embryogenesis (only two layers of cells) due to the Z chromosome from their female parent.

 Female eggs, receiving wild-type chromosomes, will hatch and develop without GMO.

 Non-GMO female chickens will create poultry products for household use.

 Male eggs that do not hatch can be used for alternative uses (e.g. animal feed) dependent on local regulation, as they will contain traces of GMO.

 The only solution that prevents male chicks from hatching and eliminates sorting and killing

 End to end solution taking into consideration the current production process in the poultry industry